Solutions Overview

 As BECS has the complete network topology view including elements and resources (IP address pools, VLAN pools, routing details) it knows which elements to configure and how.
 The affected nodes can be for example Provider Edge (PE), Route Reflector, aggregation, access and/or Customer Edge (CE).

-BECS is a perfect tool to keep your network organized.
+BECS is a perfect tool to keep your network organised.
 It provides automated documentation of the VPN services, resources and network elements updating the information in real-time.
 No more over or under invoicing of services, IP address and VLAN conflicts or configured but unused resources.

 The list of benefits is long.
 Can you afford not to automate your VPN service management?